 Other Ways To Earn Chase Ultimate Rewards

-Aside from credit card welcome bonuses and daily spending, there are three more great ways to earn Ultimate Rewards:
+Aside from credit card welcome bonuses and spending, there are three more great ways to earn Ultimate Rewards:

 - Chase Travel: As you've seen throughout the article, some Ultimate Rewards-earning credit cards earn bonus points when you book flights, hotels, and rental cars through Chase Travel.
 That said, only do this if the price makes sense.
 Also note that you may have less flexibility when booking through this portal, and hotel elite status benefits do not usually apply.